-The LED indicator for the 1 FUNCTION button will turn on.
 The Four Hands Mode screen and right/left section sound names will be shown in the LCD display.

-^{} By default, the right and left sections will both be set to the 'Concert Grand' sound.
+By default, the right and left sections will both be set to the 'Concert Grand' sound.

 2a.
 Changing the right/left section sounds: Method 1